Adam777Z/freecodecamp-project-request-header-parser/README.md

 **Request Header Parser Microservice**

 ### User stories:
-1. I can get the IP address, preferred languages (from header `Accept-Language`) and system infos (from header `User-Agent`) for my device.
+1. I can get the IP address, preferred languages (from header `Accept-Language`) and system information (from header `User-Agent`) for my device.

 #### Example usage:
 * /api/whoami